kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 INFO Message {
-  Latest Group (i)
-  Default Track Priority (i)
+  Track Priority (i)
+  Group Latest (i)
-  Default Group Order (i)
+  Group Order (i)
+  Group Expires (i)
 }
 ~~~

-**Latest Group**:
+**Track Priority**:
+The priority of this track within the broadcast.
+Note that this is slightly different than SUBSCRIBE, which is scoped to a session not broadcast.
+The publisher SHOULD transmit subscriptions with *lower* values first during congestion.

+**Group Latest**:
 The latest group as currently known by the publisher.
 A relay without an active subscription SHOULD forward this request upstream

-**Default Track Priority**:
-The default priority of this track within the broadcast.
-Note that this is slightly different than SUBSCRIBE, which is scoped to a session not broadcast.
-The publisher SHOULD transmit subscriptions with *lower* values first during congestion.

-**Default Group Order**:
+**Group Order**:
-The default order of the groups within the subscription: none (0), ascending (1), or descending (2).
+The publisher's intended order of the groups within the subscription: none (0), ascending (1), or descending (2).

+**Group Expires**:
+A duration in milliseconds.
+The group SHOULD be dropped if this duration has elapsed after group has finished, including any time spent cached.
+The Subscriber's Group Expires value SHOULD be used instead when smaller.

 ## INFO_REQUEST